ridwanrahman/spotstock-api/README.md

 3. Go to url `localhost:8000`.
 It will show some available apis.
 The data that was input can be viewed there.
 4. Recommended way to access the APIs is through postman
 5. To get the correct error messages, please change `debug=False` in settings.
+However this might load the browserable API (`localhost:8000`) without templates

 ## Accessing the APIs
 1. First question was